-When people think of medical service dogs, they usually think of guide dogs for the blind, or perhaps they think of the therapy dog (please note that a therapy dog is not the same as a service dog).
+When people think of medical service dogs, they usually think of guide dogs for the blind, or perhaps they think of a therapy dog (please note that a therapy dog is not the same as a service dog).
 While a guide dog is a service dog, there are many other amazing jobs that these incredible canines can be trained to do.

 Our dogs are trained to do various jobs as medical service dogs such as: